glutanimate/html-cleaner/README.md

 This add-on was developed on a commission by a fellow Anki user.
 All credit for the original idea goes to them.

 My heartfelt thanks goes out to Arthur and ijgnd for their major contributions in bringing this add-on to Anki 2.1 and extending it with a plethora of new features.
+For a list of all significant contributors to this project and their contributions please also see [CONTRIBUTORS](./CONTRIBUTORS).

-This add-on also would not not have been possible without the following open-source libraries:
+This add-on would not not have been possible without the following open-source libraries:

 - [Bleach](https://github.com/mozilla/bleach) 2.0.0.
 Copyright (c) 2014-2017 Mozilla Foundation.
 Licensed under the Apache License 2.0
 - [html5lib](https://github.com/html5lib/) 0.999999999.
 Copyright (c) 2006-2013 James Graham and other contributors.
 Licensed under the MIT license.